 The neurology residency programs are designed to provide residents with a broad-based training in clinical neurology in preparation for careers in either academic neurology or clinical practice.

-During the three (advanced child) or four (categorical adult) years of neurology residency training, the neurology resident has an extensive exposure to clinical neurology.
+During the three (advanced child) or four (categorical adult) years of neurology residency training, the neurology resident has extensive exposure to clinical neurology.
 Residents progressively obtain greater independence and autonomy as they gain more experience in managing patients with a variety of neurologic problems.

 Professional development of residents is greatly emphasized and each resident is assigned a faculty adviser/mentor at the start of their training.
 Residents meet with their advisers throughout the year to review individual progress in the residency program and to discuss their career goals.

 Residents follow a structured and comprehensive curriculum focusing on different aspects of clinical neurology and basic neuroscience during their three or four years of residency.
 Residents take the Residency In-service Training Exam (RITE) each year and at least one oral exam each year.
-Residents commonly play the role of the teachers of other residents, medical students, and allied health care professionals.
+Residents commonly play the role of the teacher of other residents, medical students, and allied health care professionals.
 Residents are encouraged to engage in scholarly activities during the course of their training.